rc-luo/rc-luo.github.io/_posts/2023-02-08-Shocked-by-the-bad-visa-decision.md

   - blogs
 ---

 I still could not believe that this really happened.
-Two days ago, after half of a year being checked, my visa application is eventually refused by the German Foreign Office.
+Yesterday, after half of a year being checked, my visa application is eventually refused by the German Foreign Office.

 Re-application
 ======